 “I learned that in old ships they have many issues with motors, such as gears, pipes, sleeves…”

-By: Fernanda Marquez and Carolina Hernandez
+Live from The Sea with Fernanda Marquez and Carolina Hernandez

 We offer Parts Replacement as a Service (PRaaS), delivering secure, scalable and cost-effective digitized inventory and on-site production solutions.
-Working with leading partners across maritime, offshore and construction industries, the Ivaldi PRaaS Solution reduces inventory, warehousing needs, delivery times, and cost of logistics by allowing organizations to send files, not parts, thanks to additive manufacturing and other digital manufacturing technologies.
+Working with leading partners across maritime, offshore and the construction industries, the Ivaldi PRaaS Solution reduces inventory, warehousing needs, delivery times and cost of logistics by allowing organizations to send files, not parts, thanks to additive manufacturing and other digital manufacturing technologies.